You are engraved in the lines on the ceiling

 P. Eluard (The Immediate Life)

-In the morning there is a veil of redness draped accross my eyes.
-For a moment I lie enjoying the peace which comes after waking in a new room, when I don’t know where or who I am.
+In the morning there is a veil of redness draped across my eyes.
+I lie enjoying the peace which comes after waking in a new room, when I don’t know where or who I am.

 The sheets are heavy.
 I push them off.
 As I dress, I think back to the night before.
 I dreamed that I was a whale, and I kept on trying to find someone I knew but they kept on being the wrong kind of whale for my purposes.
 Then I got lost in the deep and saw a gigantic, ancient hammerhead shark swim slowly over me, and it was so terrifying that I had to get up and stand in the darkness until I calmed down.
 That’s not like me.

 The burial took place in Paris under a beautiful sun, with a curious crowd.
 So much black.
 My dad and me held hands with Anne’s old folks.
-I watched them with curiosity – they would probably come have tea with us once a year.
-They looked at my dad with sympathy.
-Webb must have told them about the proposal.
+I watched them with curiosity – they would probably come to have tea with us once a year.
+They looked sadly at my dad – Webb must have told them about the proposal.
 When I came to the exit, I saw Salil trying to find me.
 I avoided him.
 I felt bitterness toward him and it was completely uncalled for… I can’t justify it.
-The people around us hated the senselessness of that terrible event, and because I still had some doubts about whether it was accidental, that made me feel a bit better.
+The people around us hated how pointless the accident had been.
+And because I still wasn’t sure whether it was accidental, that made me feel a bit better.

-We didn’t meet again until we ate that evening, both being so anxious about the sudden confrontation.
-I really wasn’t hungry and he wasn’t either.
+We didn’t meet again until dinner that evening, both being so anxious about that sudden confrontation.
+I really wasn’t hungry, and he wasn’t either.
 We needed Anne to come back.
-I couldn’t stand to think of the face she’d had on before she left, or her grief and my blame for it.
-I’d forgotten my patient schemes and careful plans.
-I felt completely uncentered, without a lead and collar, and I saw the same feeling in my dad’s face.
+I couldn’t stand to think of the face she’d had on before she left, or her grief and how it was my fault.
+I’d forgotten my patient schemes and careful planning.
+I felt completely uncentered, dog without a lead and collar, and I saw the same feeling in my dad’s face.